Wurzelfäule

 First aid measures

-• Remove all muddy roots using disinfected scissors or a sharp knife.
+• Remove all mushy roots using disinfected scissors or a sharp knife.

 • Fresh substrate and a clean pot

-• Plant in fresh, well-drained soil and prevent waterlogging.
+• Plant in fresh, well-draining soil and prevent waterlogging.

 • Watering correctly

-• After repotting, do not water for a few days to allow the roots to recover.
+• Do not water for a few days after repotting to allow the roots to recover.

 Home remedies for root rot